This Extremely Pure Form Of Chocolate Can Help You Feel Better

 The other chemical is anandamide, the chemical which resembles the THC found in marijuana.
 Anandamide can help to promote a feeling of bliss and can help lift mood, which is why its presence in cacao is so appreciated.

-2. It can help reduce risk of heart diseases:
+2. It can help improve cardiovascular health:

 And as Dr. Axe wrote:

 "A study published in Contemporary Reviews in Cardiovascular Medicine reported that epidemiological data shows that regular dietary intake of plant-derived foods and beverages increases heart health."

 In addition, the study demonstrated the beneficial effects of cacao on blood pressure, insulin resistance, and vascular and platelet function.